Skip to article frontmatterSkip to article content

 Selection Strategy: Priority queue ordered by path cost g(n)

-Key Idea: Always expand the node with the lowest path cost from start.
+Key Idea: Always expand the node with the lowest cumulative path cost from start.

 Path Cost: g(n) = sum of edge costs from start to node n